-We’ve created a Neptune compatibility layer that enables dual-logging to both Neptune and Pluto simultaneously.
+We’ve created a Neptune Scale compatibility layer that enables dual-logging to both Neptune Scale and Pluto simultaneously.
 This allows you to gradually migrate your experiment tracking without disrupting existing workflows.

 We are working on a tool to migrate your existing runs from Neptune to Pluto.
 Interested?
 Please contact us at founders@trainy.ai